Agentic Business Process Management: A Research Manifesto: Challenges

 The second aspect pertains to agent-to-agent interactions and data exchange, which can be carried out using a variety of different means, from specific interaction protocols and recently developed human-readable token encoding formats (e.g., TOON\footnote{\url{https://github.com/toon-format/spec}}), and formal languages to more flexible forms (e.g., based on higher-level, informal languages).

-\paragraph{A2: How to exploit capabilities of process management tools and services?} The second challenge pertains the \emph{actionability} facet on an APM.
+\paragraph{A2: How to exploit capabilities of process management tools and services?} The second challenge pertains to the \emph{actionability} facet of an APM system.
 Agents need to relate conversations to goals and, in turn, to actions.
 This imperative raises a twofold challenge.

 On the one hand, the actions in question are not under the direct responsibility of the agents, but require them to interact with different \emph{actuators}, such as: (1) ERP, CRM, or other systems of record to perform transactions; (2) collaboration tools, e.g., to trigger notifications to human actors; (3) physical actuators, e.g., IoT devices or robots; (4) process or task automation tools to update the state of a process or to trigger predefined automation scripts; (5) dedicated planners and schedulers to trigger sequences of steps to achieve a desired state.